-Han Dynasty — Golden Era of Legendary Civilians
+Han Dynasty — The Golden Epoch of Legendary Civilians

-Han Dynasty (202 BC — 220 AD) was the second centralized empire in the ancient history of China; also a golden era when the economy, agriculture, science, politics, and culture all advanced.
+The Han Dynasty (202 BC — 220 AD) stands as the second centralized empire in ancient Chinese history, and a golden era marked by advancements in the economy, agriculture, science, politics, and culture.

-It was the first dynasty established by a civilian, which opened up a chapter for people to shine for their talents rather than their family origins.
+Notably, it was the first dynasty established by a civilian, ushering in an era where individuals could shine based on their talents rather than their family origins.

-A regent named Wang Mang snatched the throne, built Xin Dynasty (8 AD — 23 AD) in the middle of the Han, and published a series of radical, controversial policies.
+The disruption of Han's rule in the middle occurred because a regent named Wang Mang seized the throne, establishing the Xin Dynasty (8 AD — 23 AD) and implementing a series of radical and controversial policies.

 Jade Box of Han — Museum of the Western Han Mausoleum of the Nanyue King (Photo by Dongmaiying)